top of page

 3. Frame Shift or Roller Issues

 Your sliding door relies on rollers and a stable frame to glide and lock correctly.
-If the door sags, shifts, or lifts slightly off the track, the lock might not meet the strike plate.
+If the door sags, shifts, or lifts slightly off the track, the lock won't meet the strike plate — no matter how hard you push.

 How to spot it:

-• You have to lift the door to lock it
+• You have to lift the door slightly to get it to lock

 How to fix it: